BurtonSessa4414/BurtonSessa4414/README.md

 - 👋 Hi, I’m @BurtonSessa4414
-Currently on Team 4414 as a Programmer and Technician.
-High School Senior in 2022.
+Team 4414 High Tide Alumni.
 Currently doing work for Fabworks.
 Profficient in Java and have done projects in C.